Elijah-J/simplex-algorithm/README.md

 # Simplex Algorithm
 Implementation of the simplex algorithm, a classical algorithm in linear optimization.
 Able to detect unbounded and infeasible datasets.
+Able to perform the two-phase simplex algorithm.

 # Usage
 Working directory must obtain the following three files: